rrah/MuxControl/README.md

 - BMD Micro Videohub

 *** Note for *NIX ***
-Only supported for wxpython3.0 and later.
+Only supported for wxpython2.9 and later.

 *** Known issues ***
 - Segfaults at any wizards if using wxpython2.8 under Linux.
-Use wxpython3.0 instead.
+Use wxpython2.9 or later instead.